 The scooters are very robust and can be used for normal scooting or to go off-road.
 They’re suitable for up to 50kg weight (but they reassures me I could go on it and not do any damage!).
 The scooters are all based on the same design, which adjusts to your child’s height, but you customise it by choosing the design.
 The designs are stickers, which means if your child changes their mind or wants a new design you can replace them with a new set at any point.
 There are over 30 designs to choose from (many created by Chris and Allan’s children), you can choose on their website here.
-After a lot of deliberating these were our choices –

 We collected our boxes and then you assemble the scooter together at home.
 For me this was a great extra – my kids love building things (usually Lego or some mechano) so this was a novelty build!
 It also really shows the children how things work, how pieces go together, another engineering lesson for us.
 As soon as we got home my children put them together, dad wanted to get involved in this bit!
 Instructions were very clear and easy to follow.
 My husband said he was really impressed with how well made it all was, how easily it went together and how much he enjoyed doing it with the kids.
 The scooters do fold in half to transport to places, you just need to remove one bolt (they didn’t design them to fold like a normal scooter with the clip down mechanism as this didn’t make the scooters strong enough).